What is Chronic Inflammatory Response Syndrome (CIRS)?

 Triggers of Chronic Inflammatory Response Syndrome

 CIRS is the result of downstream abnormalities that occur in the body from biotoxin exposure.
-A biotoxins is a toxic substance produced by living organisms.
+A biotoxin is a toxic substance produced by living organisms.

 A patient may be exposed to biotoxins from the mold and bacteria in water-damaged buildings, from diseases caused by tick bites, by consuming tropical fish, or even exposure to certain algae.